dynatrace-oss/barista/libs/barista-components/experimental/combobox/README.md

 | valueChange  | `EventEmitter<T>`       | Event emitted when a new value has been selected.     |
 | filterChange | `EventEmitter<string>`  | Event emitted when the filter changes.                |
 | openedChange | `EventEmitter<boolean>` | Event emitted when the select panel has been toggled. |

+## Configuration options

+If your use case requires the options to be a different height, it can be configured using the `DT_OPTION_CONFIG` injection token.
+Note that the `dt-option` elements need to be styled manually, the combobox will not automatically change the height of the options.

+<ba-live-example name="DtExampleComboboxCustomOptionHeight"></ba-live-example>